How To Get Sweat Stains Out Of Hats (5 EASY Methods)

 4. You're ready to turn the washing machine on!
 Set the temperature to cold, because hot water may damage your hat.
 You should also use a low spin setting.

 5. Remove the hat from your washing machine or dishwasher once the cycle has finished.
-Use your hands to reshape the hat nicely, and then set it out to air-dry.
+Use your hands to reshape the hat, then set it out to air-dry.

-If nothing else works or you're worried about ruining your hat, you always have the option of getting it dry-cleaned.
+If nothing else works, or you're worried about ruining your hat, you always have the option to get it dry-cleaned.
 This is a good solution for cleaning felt hats, top hats, and fedoras.
 Take extra caution when checking what material your hat is made of.

 All you need to do is make sure that the dry cleaners are experienced in cleaning hats.
 Cowboy hats, for example, need to be reblocked after dry cleaning to return to their original shape.
-A good dry cleaner should know cleaning tips like these.
+A good dry cleaner should know these cleaning tips.

 You'll need to take extra caution here so that you don't end up removing its colour.
 We suggest patch testing dyed hats to see how they hold up.
-You can also check the label, which will have instructions for how to wash as per your hat's material.
+You can also check the label, which will include instructions for washing your hat based on its material.

 How to dry a hat

-Now that you've removed the stains from your hats, there's a thing or two you should know about getting it dry again:
+Now that you've removed the stains from your hats, there's a thing or two you should know about getting them dry again:

 • Take care not to leave your hat in direct sunlight while drying - it'll only cause more stains and colour fading.